portapps/portapps.github.io/src/_includes/app/infos/phyrox-developer.md

 * **Disable updater** : Firefox Developer Edition updates are turned off.
 * **Don't check default browser** : Stops Firefox Developer Edition from checking if it is the default browser at startup.
 * **Profile**: Profile path is overrided to `data\profile` folder (see below).
+* A shortcut is created at launch to allow native notifications and removed when Firefox is closed

 ### Configuration